Amador Daguio

-Amador T. Daguio (1912-1966) was a Filipino writer and poet during pre-World War II Philippines.
+Amador T. Daguio (1912–1966) was a Filipino writer and poet during pre-World War II Philippines.
 He published two books in his lifetime, and three more posthumously.
 He was a Republic Cultural Heritage awardee for his works.

 Early life and education

 Amador Daguio was born on January 8, 1912, in Laoag, Ilocos Norte.
 His family moved to Lubuagan, Mountain Province, where his father was an officer in the Philippine Constabulary.
+This early exposure to the rural and indigenous culture of the Cordillera deeply influenced his literary works.
+Despite the challenges of poverty, Daguio excelled academically and pursued his education with determination.

 He graduated with honors in 1924 at the Lubuagan Elementary School as valedictorian.
 Daguio was already writing poems in elementary school, according to his own account.
 He wrote a farewell verse on a chalkboard at least once for a departing teacher when he was in grade 6.
 For his high school studies, he moved to Pasig to attend Rizal High School while residing with his uncle at Fort William McKinley.

 Daguio was too poor to afford his college tuition and did not enroll in the first semester of 1928.
 He also failed to qualify for a scholarship.
 He worked as a houseboy, waiter, and caddy at Fort McKinley to earn his tuition and later enrolled at the University of the Philippines on the second semester.
 He experienced financial difficulties in his studies until an uncle from Honolulu, Hawaii funded his tuition on his third year of study.
 Before his uncle's arrival, Daguio has worked as a printer's devil in his college as well as a writer for the Philippine Collegian.

 He was mentored in writing by Tom Inglis Moore, an Australian professor.
 In 1932, he graduated from UP as one of the top ten honor graduates.
 After World War II, he went to Stanford University to study his master's in English which he obtained at 1952.
 And in 1954 he obtained his law degree from Romualdez Law College in Leyte.